nicholasren/design-pattern-example/README.md

-this is  a code example of *state* design pattern
+this is  a code example of design pattern

+implemented:
+ state

+to be implemented:
+ strategy
+ command
+ ...